khairulslt/carpark-app/README.md

 ## Final Notes:
 * Finally integrated second API onto app, it finds your carpark number based on an address given
 * (Still in works, need to add more styling, also needs to return an error in a jinja template if address does not return successfully)
-* Priority is trying to get it deployed on my remote Nginx Server
+* ~~Priority is trying to get it deployed on my remote Nginx Server~~ Temporarily hosted on http://khairulslt.pythonanywhere.com
 * Need to work on transitioning it into a full-fledged Web App with Google Maps Accessibility ~~and an easier way to find your desired Carpark No without referring to another site.~~